amroweh/ss_extension/README.md

 ## Adding Options

 You might need to add some options for your functionality.
 This can be done in the `Options` folder.
 This contains an `options.html` and a `options.css` file which generate the small popup when you click on the extension options.
 The logic for getting and setting these options is in the `options.js` file

+## Issues

+If you encounter any issues while using the app, you can raise an issue in the corresponding pane on github and this will be looked at.

+## Contact

+For any enquiries please don't hesitate to contact Ali Mroweh (ali.mroweh@sky.uk) or someone from the Knuckles squad.